pablofgaeta/Polybeat/README.md

 ### About
 * Synchronization of individual loops uses deltaTime in between drawn frames
 * Declares two classes:
-  * Poly: Creates app header icons and registers createPoly() function to generate module
+  * Poly     : Creates app header icons and registers createPoly() function to generate module
-  * Loop: Contains information about an instance of a module and when to play the sound_file
+  * PolyLoop : Contains information about an instance of a module and when to play the sound_file
 * Keyboard characters \[a, s, d, f, g\] can be used to play the built-in 808 as a drum pad